A Trupanion blog

 Has your schedule changed, are you busy working, or not home?
 Your cat may simply be trying to get your attention.
 Consider pet enrichment and incorporate interactive toys to help ease your cat’s woes.
 Also, a pet-friendly home can help keep your cat occupied, happy, and entertained in a welcoming environment.

 When to seek medical care for your furry friend

 If your cat is showing any signs of pain, discomfort, or a change in their behavior you should seek the medical care of your veterinarian.
 They can help determine the source of your pet’s pain and recommend a treatment plan for your best friend.

 Your cat may yowl for a number of reasons

 All cats are different and may respond to change in different ways.
 You may find that your cat is stressed in their environment or may have a pet health condition.
-But by noting your cat’s behavior and working with your veterinarian, your cat may start to feel back to normal in no time at all.
+But by notating your cat’s behavior and working with your veterinarian, your cat may start to feel back to normal in no time at all.

 For more on cat behavior, read Are Cats Nocturnal?
 Cat Owner Questions Answered.